Strict Subgoal Execution: Reliable Long-Horizon Planning in Hierarchical Reinforcement Learning: Implementation Details

 {\bf Landmark Node Set $V$ Construction}

-Existing HRL methods such as DHRL \cite{lee2022dhrl} and NGTE \cite{park2024novelty} construct the landmark node set $V$ by selecting visited states during exploration.
+Existing HRL methods such as DHRL \citep{lee2022dhrl} and NGTE \citep{park2024novelty} construct the landmark node set $V$ by selecting visited states during exploration.
 They employ the Farthest Point Sampling (FPS) algorithm to identify landmark nodes that are far apart from each other.
 This approach ensures that frequently visited regions are well-represented, as it builds $V$ based on actual agent trajectories.
 However, it is limited to visited states, meaning unexplored or infrequently visited areas cannot be selected as landmarks, slowing exploration in those regions.
-In contrast, BEAG \cite{yoon2024breadth} accelerates exploration by partitioning the goal space into a grid structure, creating landmark nodes at each grid intersection.
+In contrast, BEAG \citep{yoon2024breadth} accelerates exploration by partitioning the goal space into a grid structure, creating landmark nodes at each grid intersection.
 This method allows for faster exploration by using virtual goal positions as landmarks, independent of visitation frequency.
 The structured grid layout enables more systematic and efficient exploration.
-To leverage this advantage, the proposed SSE framework adopts a grid-based strategy for landmark node selection inspired by BEAG.
+To leverage this advantage and ensure a structured, reproducible setup, SSE adopts a grid-based landmark selection strategy inspired by BEAG.
 Given a 2D goal space of size $x \times y$ and a grid size of $d_\mathcal{G}$, the landmark set $V$ is constructed as follows:

 For a 3D goal space, the landmark node set is defined as $V=\{(i\cdot d_\mathcal{G}, j\cdot d_\mathcal{G}, k\cdot d_\mathcal{G})\in \mathcal{G} \mid i=0,\cdots,\frac{x}{d_\mathcal{G}}-1,~j=0,\cdots,\frac{y}{d_\mathcal{G}}-1,~k=0,\cdots,\frac{z}{d_\mathcal{G}}-1\}$.
 By constructing landmark nodes in this grid-based manner, SSE achieves faster and more structured exploration compared to visitation-based methods, ensuring efficient path planning and reliable subgoal execution.